Human Genome Project: Accomplishments

 The human genome has approximately 3.1 billion base pairs.
 The Human Genome Project was started in 1990 with the goal of sequencing and identifying all base pairs in the human genetic instruction set, finding the genetic roots of disease and then developing treatments.
 It is considered a megaproject.

 The genome was broken into smaller pieces; approximately 150,000 base pairs in length.
 These pieces were then ligated into a type of vector known as "bacterial artificial chromosomes", or BACs, which are derived from bacterial chromosomes which have been genetically engineered.
 The vectors containing the genes can be inserted into bacteria where they are copied by the bacterial DNA replication machinery.
 Each of these pieces was then sequenced separately as a small "shotgun" project and then assembled.
 The larger, 150,000 base pairs go together to create chromosomes.
 This is known as the "hierarchical shotgun" approach, because the genome is first broken into relatively large chunks, which are then mapped to chromosomes before being selected for sequencing.

 Funding came from the US government through the National Institutes of Health in the United States, and a UK charity organization, the Wellcome Trust, as well as numerous other groups from around the world.
 The funding supported a number of large sequencing centers including those at Whitehead Institute, the Wellcome Sanger Institute (then called The Sanger Centre) based at the Wellcome Genome Campus, Washington University in St. Louis, and Baylor College of Medicine.

-The United Nations Educational, Scientific and Cultural Organization (UNESCO) served as an important channel for the involvement of developing countries in the Human Genome Project.
+The UN Educational, Scientific and Cultural Organization (UNESCO) served as an important channel for the involvement of developing countries in the Human Genome Project.